-Pyometra is a secondary condition that occurs because of the female cat's changing hormones in the reproductive tract which creates an environment for a bacterial invasion, most often by certain strains of E. coli.
+Pyometra is a bacterial infection that occurs when a female cat's progesterone (a reproductive hormone) prevents the uterine lining from shedding after estrus.
+The abnormally thickened lining creates an environment conducive to bacterial invasion, most often by certain strains of E. coli.

 Symptoms of Pyometra in Cats

-Signs will vary depending on whether your cat has an open or closed pyometra infection.
-Some of the symptoms are non-specific that can indicate many types of illnesses.
-Symptoms will persist as your cat's illness progresses and you should immediately call your veterinarian for an appointment.
+Pyometra symptoms will vary, and some of the symptoms could indicate many other types of illnesses.
+Symptoms will worsen as your cat's illness progresses and you should immediately call your veterinarian for an appointment.

 Your cat may begin to change its litterbox habits as a result of the malaise and start to urinate outside of the box.
-The bacteria's toxins circulating in the cat's body will also affect the kidneys' function.
+The bacterial toxins circulating in the cat's body may also affect the kidneys' function.
 The kidneys will be unable to hold fluid and this will increase a cat's urine production.
 This symptom can occur in both open and closed pyometra infections.

 Causes of Pyometra

 Not every cat with a uterus will get a pyometra infection.
-However, older cats with thickened uterine linings due to having gone through several heat cycles and cats with abnormal or cystic uterine linings are more at risk for contracting pyometra.
-This is because of the body's inability to get rid of the infection like a normal, healthy uterus would do.
+However, older cats with thickened uterine linings and cats with abnormal or cystic uterine linings are at greater risk for contracting pyometra.

 Diagnosing Pyometra in Cats

-A veterinarian will perform a full physical examination along with obtaining a medical history of your cat.
-If there is no evidence that your cat has been spayed and is showing signs of pyometra, tests will be recommended.
-These tests can typically all be performed in a short amount of time in the animal hospital.
-Tests that will be recommended include the following:
+Your veterinarian will perform a full physical examination along with obtaining a medical history of your cat.
+If there is no evidence that your cat has been spayed and is showing signs of pyometra, the vet will run tests to identify the infection.

-If a pyometra is diagnosed in your cat, surgery will be necessary to remove the infected uterus and ovaries.
-The surgery is more complex than routine spaying because care needs to be taken so that the enlarged uterus does not leak or rupture upon removal.
-Most cats with pyometra will also have signs of sepsis, requiring additional stablization before surgery and a longer stay in the hospital after surgery.
+If a pyometra is diagnosed in your cat, surgery will be necessary to remove the infected uterus.
+The surgery is more complex than routine spaying because care needs to be taken to ensure that the enlarged uterus does not leak or rupture upon removal.
+Most cats with pyometra will also have signs of sepsis, requiring additional stabilization before surgery and longer hospital stays after surgery.

 Though often not the preferred treatment, a medical option without surgery is a possibility.
 Your veterinarian can offer prostaglandins, a group of hormones that will allow the progesterone to recede and open the cervix to expel the infection.
 The results are spotty and it is not advisable for a severely ill cat.

-Antibiotics and pain medications will be prescribed as well to help your cat recover from the infection and surgery.
-A surgical outcome can be very favorable if there was no contamination of the abdomen during surgery.
-Some cats will have sustained permanent kidney damage due to the infection, even after surgery, which will result in excessive urination and an increase in drinking water.
+A surgical outcome can be favorable if there is no contamination of the abdomen during surgery.
+Some cats will sustain permanent kidney damage due to the infection, even after surgery, which will require lifelong management.

 How to Prevent Pyometra